Nago-01/joke_bot/README.md

 ### Features

-- Joke Generation: Fetches jokes using Groq's Llama 3.1 model, tailored to user-selected categories and languages.
+- Joke Generation: Generates jokes using Groq's Llama 3.1 model, tailored to user-selected categories and languages.

-- Joke Evaluation: A critic (also powered by Llama 3.1) evaluates jokes for humor and appropriateness, with up to 5 retries for rejected jokes.
+- Joke Evaluation: A critic (Llama 3.1) evaluates jokes for humor, appropriateness, and uniqueness, rejecting duplicates with up to 5 retries.

+- Anti-Repetition: Uses `sentence-transformers` to compute semantic similarity (embeddings) and reject jokes too similar to previous ones (cosine similarity > 0.8).

 - Category Switching: Choose from joke categories (`neutral`, `chuck`, `all`) via an interactive menu.

 - Language Switching: Supports multiple languages (`en`, `de`, `es`) for joke generation.

-- Joke History Management: Tracks generated jokes in a stateful list, with an option to reset the history.
+- Joke History Management: Tracks approved jokes in a stateful list, with an option to reset the history.

-- Graph-Based Workflow: Uses LangGraph to manage the agentic flow (menu → writer → critic → display/retry).
+- Graph-Based Workflow: Uses LangGraph to manage the flow: menu → writer → critic → display/retry.

 - Interactive Console UI: Clean, emoji-enhanced interface for user inputs and joke display.

 - Configurable Prompts: Prompt templates defined in `prompt_config.yaml` for flexible LLM interactions.